ripe-money/amplify-nextjs-api-lambda-with-static-ip-tutorial/README.md

 # Tutorial: Amplify Next.js project with API Lambda that has a static IP address
 We have a Next.js app deployed using AWS Amplify.
 The app needs to call a payment API, but that API only accepts calls from a set of whitelisted IP addresses.
 This presents a challenge since Amplify is designed to use serverless Lambdas for backend code execution, and Lambdas are not guaranteed static IP addresses.
-This tutorial shows how to add a customized VPC with a NAT gateway to solve that challenge.
+This tutorial shows how to add a customized VPC with a NAT gateway to solve that problem.

-## 1. Set up a barebone Amplify Next.js app
+## 1. Set up a Amplify Next.js app
-First step is to set up a Next.js project for the frontend: `npx create-next-app@latest`.
+Step 1 and 2 are just to set up a barebone app.
+First initialize a Next.js project for the frontend: `npx create-next-app@latest`.

 [Set up your local environment for Amplify development](https://docs.amplify.aws/nextjs/start/account-setup/) if you haven't done so before.
 We will install the Amplify libraries:
 ```sh